When can I work as a Research Degree student?

 What are the term dates for PhD students?

-For all enrolled PhD students, vacations are the Christmas and Easter breaks in each year of enrolment.
+For all enrolled PhD students, vacations are the Winter and Spring breaks in each year of enrolment.
 However, you are considered to be continuing your studies during the summer vacation.

 PhD students do not benefit from a summer vacation and are not able to request a vacation during term time.
 You may be able to request a vacation during the summer, but you must speak to your supervisor and the PhD Academy about this.